 In my last post (here) which was about bad inner outdoors we had with a friend on the weekend, I ended with a picture of Nick eating dessert.
 So this is what he was eating.

 It is Caramelized Pear Upside Down Cake , which I made by following a recipe over at Fine Cooking dot com.
 [UPDATE : this site is no longer active and the recipe has sadly been taken down.
 I found another one that seems good but I haven’t tried it yet. ]There is a good reason that it has a rating of 5 stars out of 5, given by people who have made it!

-Not only did I love the way it looked, with the caramel sauce bathing the decoratively arranged slices of pear beautifully, it was so delicious.
+Not only did I love the way it looked with the caramel sauce bathing the decoratively arranged slices of pear beautifully, it was also really delicious.

 Here are some observations that I gleaned from this baking experience, for your reference should you make it too, but also for my own because I will surely be making it again.

 – I found that one Bosc Pear was plenty, although the recipe called for two.

 – The caramel sauce is made separately from the cake and poured over the pear slices before the cake batter is added and something to note is that (as pointed out by many who reviewed the recipe) the sauce browns very quickly once it begins to change.
-Basically, you boil off the water and as soon as it is gone the sugar begins to melts and turns colour in a matter of minutes, so at that stage you really don’t want to take your eyes off it, as it will get too dark and taste burnt.
+Basically, you boil off the water and as soon as it is gone the sugar begins to melt and turns colour in a matter of minutes, so at that stage you really don’t want to take your eyes off it, as it will get too dark and taste burnt.
 You want it to be a golden amber colour.
 I was warned about that possibility and mine turned out fine.
 Also don’t forget to swirl the butter into the sauce as instructed before adding it to the pan, like I almost did.

 – In my oven the cake was ready in 40 minutes (the recipe says 35 – 45 minutes).